-Coronavirus 'Great Lockdown' will shrink global economy by 3% in 2020: IMF
+Global economy in 2020 on track for sharpest downturn since 1930s: IMF

 “It is very likely that this year the global economy will experience its worst recession since the Great Depression, surpassing that seen during the global financial crisis a decade ago,” the IMF said in its report.
 “The Great Lockdown, as one might call it, is projected to shrink global growth dramatically.”

 The new forecasts provide a somber backdrop to the IMF and World Bank spring meetings, which are being held by videoconference this week to avoid contributing to the spread of the virus.
-The meetings normally draw 10,000 people to a crowded two-block area of downtown Washington.

-The restrictions placed on travel around the world and the breakdown in supply chains have made the response to the pandemic a trying time for globalization, Gopinath said in a videoconference on Tuesday.
+The meetings, which normally draw 10,000 people to Washington, have been stripped to the bare minimum, with many interactions among central bankers, finance ministers and other policymakers not taking place at a critical time.

-“But it is very important that this does not become a feature, where we reverse all the gains that we’ve gotten from globalization,” she said, calling specifically on countries to refrain from putting restrictions on exporting medical supplies.

-The strong and healthy economic recovery will not be sustainable if the world de-globalizes, she said.
+Gopinath warned that travel restrictions and breakdowns in supply chains threatened to reverse efficiency gains from globalization.
+She called on countries to refrain from restrictions on exports of medical supplies, saying a healthy recovery will not be sustainable amid de-globalization.

-“That would severely reduce productivity in the world and that is the last thing we want at this time.”
+“That would severely reduce productivity in the world, and that is the last thing we want at this time,” she added.

+The IMF a decade ago estimated the global economy shrank 0.7% in 2009 but has since adjusted that contraction to 0.1%.

+Gopinath said the recession triggered by the coronavirus pandemic will be considerably milder than the Great Depression of 1929-1932, when global output contracted by about 10%.
+Industrialized economies, where more reliable data is available, showed a GDP collapse of 16% during that time, she added.

-The global economy contracted 0.7% in 2009 - previously the worst downturn since the 1930s - according to IMF data.
-In January, before the extent of the coronavirus outbreak both inside and outside China was known, the IMF had predicted that the global economy would grow 3.3% in 2020 as U.S.-China trade tensions were starting to ease, with 3.4% growth seen for 2021.
+In January, before the extent of the current outbreak both inside and outside China was known, the IMF had forecast that the global economy would grow 3.3% in 2020 as U.S.-China trade tensions were easing, with 3.4% growth seen for 2021.

 Advanced economies now suffering the worst outbreaks of the virus will bear the brunt of the plunge in activity.
 The U.S. economy will contract 5.9% in 2020, with a rebound to 4.7% growth in 2021 under the Fund’s best-case scenario.